 - 3.1 The TSDL is the second largest Strategic Development Location in the Local Plan, and the only allocation in Tangmere.
-The statement of Hannah Chivers discusses the allocation and the adopted and emerging local planning policy applicable to the TSDL. - Following the allocation, a Masterplan Document (CD17) was prepared by Countryside in accordance with the Local Plan, emerging local plan and the Tangmere Neighbourhood Plan. - 3.3 The Masterplan Document underpins the outline planning application (reference 20/02893/OUT) which the Council's Planning Committee resolved to grant on 31 March 2021 subject to signing of a Section 106 Agreement and the withdrawal of a holding objection from Highways England (which has now been withdrawn see the Statement of Hannah Chivers at section 5). - 3.4 The Scheme comprises a mixed use development comprising up to 1,300 dwellings and is described fully in Section 3 of my Statement.
+The statement of Hannah Chivers discusses the allocation and the adopted and emerging local planning policy applicable to the TSDL. - Following the allocation, a Masterplan Document (CD16) was prepared by Countryside in accordance with the Local Plan, emerging local plan and the Tangmere Neighbourhood Plan. - 3.3 The Masterplan Document underpins the outline planning application (reference 20/02893/OUT) which the Council's Planning Committee resolved to grant on 31 March 2021 subject to signing of a Section 106 Agreement (see the Statement of Hannah Chivers at section 5). - 3.4 The Scheme comprises a mixed-use development comprising up to 1,300 dwellings and is described fully in Section 3 of my Statement.